Table of Contents

 A new breeding ground has been established now in Wisconsin with birds that had been raised in captivity.
-These cranes are then guided down to winter quarters by the use of an ultra-light aircraft, which the birds follow down to Florida.
+These cranes are then guided down to winter quarters by using an ultra-light aircraft, which the birds follow down to Florida.
 Parks where whooping cranes overwinter generally restrict access to these rare, but recovering, birds.

-There are predators that will attack and eat either chicks or adult cranes, too, and these include bald and golden eagles, lynx, foxes, wolves, bobcats (a serious threat in Florida), and black bears.
+Some predators will attack and eat either chicks or adult cranes, including bald and golden eagles, lynx, foxes, wolves, bobcats (a serious threat in Florida), and black bears.

 International Crane Foundation

-The International Crane Foundation works to protect cranes around the world and their habitats including the Whopping Crane.
+The International Crane Foundation works to protect cranes worldwide and their habitats, including the Whopping Crane.